 If you don’t hear from the IRS within two to three months, we recommend you follow up with the IRS to determine if the agency approved the application.
 Usually, calling the IRS to speak with an agent yields the fastest response.
 The IRS contact number is 800-829-0115.
 After selecting the language of choice, you should choose #3 for “all other business notices and letters.”

-Business owners should be prepared to verify their identity and have other important information at their fingertips (e.g., a copy of their completed Form 2553, information about the business’s responsible party, Social Security Number, business EIN) during the call to answer any questions the agent might ask.
+Business owners should be prepared to verify their identity and have other important information at their fingertips (e.g., a copy of their completed Form 2553, information about the business’s responsible party, Social Security Number, and business EIN) during the call to answer any questions the agent might ask.

 Depending on when you call, they might experience an “on-hold” time of anywhere from 30 minutes to two hours before speaking with a live person.
 This may be especially true during the height of tax season, so business owners will need a little extra patience and persistence if calling then.